usatales.com

 The museum at Versailles exhibits train cars from the 30s and the 40s, making it a sought-after destination for train enthusiasts.

-If you crave a spooky ride, you should go for a 90-minute long haunted train ride that runs on October 20th and 21st and on October 27th and 28th.
+If you crave a spooky ride, you should go for a 90-minute long haunted train ride that runs in October.
 It is a perfect train ride for you and your family for the Halloween festivities!

 You can even sit on coach seating from the 1930s as well.
 Not only that, but you can also opt for first-class seating or an open-air coach.